DFC302/subseeker/README.md

 EX: python3 subseeker --threatcrowd -d example.com

 OPTIONAL ARGUMENTS: \
 -o Choose to send results to an output file. \
 -p Specify page number. \
 -v Verbose mode.

 **subseeker.py subwordsearch mode** \
-Description: Search subdomain keywords through crt.sh. \
+Description: Search subdomain keywords through crt.sh. (will also search domain through certspotter, censys, Virustotal, and ThreatCrowd) \
 **WARNING: For the other searchmodes (other than crtsh), subseeker fixes the domain for you.
 So if you do something like: \*.example.com, subseeker will fix it to: example.com.
 For crtsh and subwordsearch mode, it is not fixed!
 So whatever domain you type in is the domain that gets parsed, for example: \*.yahoo.com, when using keywords, would come out like so \*[keyword]\*\*.example.com with an extra star.**\
 Note: keywords are processed like so: \*[keyword]\*.[domain] \
 Note: keywords should be written to file with each keyword on a new line, like so: